BobBowles/django-diary/README.rst

 The styling, layout, widgets, and javascript all utilize Twitter Bootstrap and jQuery.
 The Javascript dependencies are self-contained, but obviously it is more harmonious if your project as a whole is designed around Bootstrap.
 If the Bootstrap styling css is not already declared in your template's header you will need to add it.

 I have made no effort to write this for Python 2.7, targeting Python 3 from the outset, and specifically Python 3.4.
-I intend to look at that at a future date.
+From V0.3.5 the target Python is 3.8, and support for Python 3.4 has now been dropped.

 The Python/Django package dependencies are as follows::

-    Django==1.8.3
+    Django==1.11.29
     django-datetime-widget==0.9.3
-    django-model-utils==2.3.1
+    django-model-utils==3.2.0
-    pytz==2015.4
+    pytz==2020.1
-    six==1.9.0
+    six==1.15.0

 Although they are listed here as strict requirements, they are probably more accurately *minimum* requirements.
 However, while I am continuing to develop the code I am opting for a simple life...

 ``Django``
     is self-explanatory.
-At time of writing I am still actively developing, so I am focusing only on Django 1.8.
-At some point I intend to improve coverage, but the demand at present is to get something-that-works.
+Up V0.3.5 the target was Django 1.8.
+Following versions drop support for Django 1.8.
+Currently Django 1.11 is supported, and it is intended to cover Django 3.0

 ``django-datetime-widget``
     is a project to provide some nice Bootstrap date and time widgets for Django.
 It needs to be added as an app in the settings file.
 To use meridian time, the time formats also need to be added to the settings, as the Django defaults ignore meridian (see the Configuration section).

 ``django-model-utils``
     is a project that provides a number of useful tools for manipulating models.
 It is primarily used here for facilitating subclassing of User.